CORRULUTE

 Remove the yellow protective backing off the double sided tape attached to the fret board.

-Line up the end of the fret board with the mark you've made on the neck.
 Once you are happy that it's all lined up, apply pressure on a flat surface to securely stick the parts together.
-Note: Once pressure is applied to the joint, you will not be able to realign the parts. |

 Tip: For the best results clamp for 12 hours or place under several heavy books so that the adhesive fully cures.